thomleonard/Video_Library/README.md

-# Django test site
+# Magnet Theater

-Just a little exercise to practice basics of Django.
+A Django web app that allows to have a tv show library and access the magnet links for different episodes